Anti-Pasti

-Anti-Pasti was a British punk rock band, founded by vocalist Martin Roper and guitarist Dugi Bell in 1978, featuring Kev Nixon on drums and Will Hoon on bass guitar.
+Anti-Pasti were a British punk rock band, founded by vocalist Martin Roper and guitarist Dugi Bell in 1978, and featuring Kev Nixon on drums and Will Hoon on bass guitar.
 Later they were joined by a second guitarist, Ollie Hoon.
 Their first album, The Last Call, spent seven weeks in the UK Albums Chart, peaking at No. 31.
 Roper left the band in 1982, and Anti-Pasti effectively ended until reformations in both 1995 and 2012.